ordinals/ord/docs/src/runes/specification.md

 The `Pointer` field contains the index of the output to which runes unallocated by edicts should be transferred.
 If the `Pointer` field is absent, unallocated runes are transferred to the first non-`OP_RETURN` output.
-If the pointer is greater than the amount of outputs, runestone is a cenotaph.
+If the pointer is greater than the number of outputs, the runestone is a cenotaph.

 ##### Cenotaph